skuzzle/gh-prom-exporter/readme/README.md

 Export your favorite GitHub repositories to Prometheus

-Use it _as a service_: https://gh.skuzzle.de
+Use it _as a service_: See https://gh.skuzzle.de for instructions
+or
+Use it _on-premise_: `docker pull ${docker.image.name}:${project.version}`

 ## On-Premise deployment with docker
 This application can easily be run as a docker container in whatever environment you like:

 ```
 docker run -p 8080:8080 \
-    -e WEB_ALLOWANONYMOUSSCRAPE=true
+    -e WEB_ALLOWANONYMOUSSCRAPE=true \
     ${docker.image.name}:${project.version}
 ```

 With _anonymous scraping_ allowed, you can now easily view the scrape results directly in the browser by navigating to `https://your.docker.host:8080/YOUR-GITHUB-USERNAME/YOUR-REPOSITORY`.

-The scraped repository can just as easiy be added as static scrape target to your prometheus' scrape configs:
+The scraped repository can just as easy be added as static scrape target to your prometheus' scrape configs:

 ```
 scrape_configs: